npr/cdoc-spec-site/_includes/contentrights.md

 1. If you omit the permission link relation altogether, it means:
     - Document is accessible for "read" to anybody
-    - Document is accessible for "write" only to the creator.
+    - Document is accessible for "write" only to the creator and distributors.
-2. To indicate that a document is view-able only by the creator, you need to create a group that only contains the creator, and specify it as a read whitelist:
+2. To indicate that a document is view-able only by the creator and distributors, you need to create a group that only contains the creator and specify it as a read whitelist:

     ```json
     { "href"      : "https://api.pmp.io/docs/3709eda6-0c57-4f67-ab8f-efddb641297d"
     , "operation" : "read"
     }
     ```
 where `3709eda6-0c57-4f67-ab8f-efddb641297d` is the guid of the document that defines the creator.
-Creators always have read and write permissions on a document, so this just serves to prevent others from having access.
+Creator and distributors always have read and write permissions on a document, so this just serves to prevent others from having access.

 #### A Blacklist Without a Whitelist.